 Iowa Residents – Get Assistance from Expert Long-Term Disability Insurance Lawyers

-While Abell & Capitan is not licensed to practice in Iowa courts, our long-term disability lawyers assist disabled Iowa citizens with ERISA-governed disability insurance claims.
+While Capitan Law is not licensed to practice in Iowa courts, our long-term disability lawyers assist disabled Iowa citizens with ERISA-governed disability insurance claims.
 As discussed in more detail below, ERISA is federal law.
 If you have a claim that is governed by Iowa law, please contact a local attorney licensed to practice law in your state to assist you with that matter.

 Facing a non-work-related injury or illness can threaten your financial stability.
-Let Abell & Capitan Law, your experienced long-term disability insurance lawyers, guide you through the application process of disability insurance via your employer’s ERISA-governed policy.
+Let Capitan Law, your experienced long-term disability insurance lawyers, guide you through the application process of disability insurance via your employer’s ERISA-governed policy.
 Be aware that this process is complex, with insurance companies often attempting to minimize or deny benefits owed.

 Differences between LTD Insurance and Workers’ Compensation